-Mayor of London, Sadiq Khan, and Transport for London are consulting on their plans to abolish sixteen bus routes across London.
+Mayor of London, Sadiq Khan, and Transport for London are consulting on their plans to abolish 22 entire bus routes across London.

 Shockingly, Pimlico's historic and iconic route 24 is under threat.